sheldonh/interface_enforcement/README.md

 interface\_enforcer
 ===================

-This repository proves the concept and value of elective interfaces in Ruby tests.
+This repository proves the concept and value of elective test interfaces for Ruby.

 The file spec/subscriber\_spec.rb demonstrates the risk present in isolated testing in a loosely typed language.